slcs-jsc/mptrac/docs/manual/applications.md

 [trac](apps/trac.md), which is used to conduct the trajectory calculations.

+All apps and tools accept `-h` and `--help` to print a short command-line help message.

 The apps [met_map](apps/met_map.md), [met_prof](apps/met_prof.md), and
 [met_zm](apps/met_zm.md) can be used to extract global maps, vertical profiles, and zonal means from meteorological data.
 The app